 Once students graduate from high school, they always get confused about what career to choose.
 Having so many options make them suffer from analysis-paralysis.
-I was very much confused on what should I choose- Engineering or Commerce (accounting).
-I finally chose engineering for my graduation and did my post graduation majors in Finance
+I was very much confused about what I should choose- Engineering or Commerce (accounting).
+I finally decided to engineer for my graduation and did my post-graduation majors in Finance :-)

 We will share everything about these two careers in this article.
 Read it through and make a call.
 You will get to know the outlook of these two careers, what sort of education and additional qualifications you require, the primary tasks you need to perform in these two careers, work-life balance you would have if you would choose to join one of these careers, the compensation of both and finally the pros and cons of choosing these careers.

-To be able to good at accounting and engineering, you need to be a person who is detail-oriented, loves numbers and can be creative enough think beyond the general conception of theories.
-But they are completely different careers.
+To be able to good at accounting and engineering, you need to be a person who is detail-oriented, loves numbers, and can be creative enough to think beyond the general conception of theories.
+But they are entirely different careers.
 In this section, we will discuss the perspective of these two careers so that you can get a glimpse of what to expect from each of them.

-In case of engineering, you need to be at top of the game all the time.
-There are new inventions coming every year and you need to update yourself with all the information floating around.
+In the case of engineering, you need to be at the top of the game all the time.
+There are new inventions coming every year, and you need to update yourself with all the information floating around.
 Now, engineering is a very broad term.
-There are many specializations in engineering domain.
-There are computer engineers, chemical engineers, mechanical engineers, civil engineers, software engineers etc. But the thing is what should you choose?
+There are many specializations in the engineering domain.
+There are computer engineers, chemical engineers, mechanical engineers, civil engineers, software engineers, etc. But the thing is, what should you choose?
 If you are curious about my specialization, I graduated in Mechanical Engineering from IIT Delhi.

-Accounting and engineering require different sort of degrees and additional qualifications.
+Accounting and engineering require different sorts of degrees and additional qualifications.

 Let’s start with accounting.

-Accounting can be called more general degree, but if you pay attention to top-notch accountants, they are not general accountants.
-They specify and for that the best qualification you can go for is Chartered Accountancy (CA).
-This is the world’s second best course.
+Accounting can be called a more general degree, but if you pay attention to top-notch accountants, they are not general accountants.
+They specify, and for that, the best qualification you can go for is Chartered Accountancy (CA).
+This is the world’s second-best course.
 So, you can imagine how good it really can be.
-But know that CA is not for the faint hearted.
+But know that CA is not for the faint-hearted.